matt-tester/dockerwcf/ReadMe.md

 > Ensure that *Docker for Windows* is running and is set run Windows containers.

-Assuming this code is downloaded to your machine, we first need the container image to be built.
+Assuming this code is downloaded to your machine via a `git clone`, we first need the container image to be built.

 1. Open a command prompt (e.g. Powershell) to the `WcfHelloWorld` folder
 2. Build the Docker image